great-expectations/great_expectations/docs/getting_started/cli_init.rst

 Since Slack webhook URLs are security credentials, we store them in the `uncommitted/config_variables.yml` file that will not be checked in into your source control.
 The config property name is `validation_notification_slack_webhook`

+If you don't have a Slack webhook URL right now, you can decline the `init` command's prompt and configure this feature later.

 Next Steps
 -----------